MakotoE/aws-academy-notes/README.md

   - Serverless computing platform which allows you to run code without managing the virtual machines
   - Triggered by an event
   - Used to run tasks
-  - As a maximum duration limit
+  - Has a maximum duration limit
 - AWS Elastic Beanstalk
   - Managed service similar to Lambda
   - Elastic Beanstalk is not triggered by events